lamodots/Correct-a-PR/README.md

 # Correct-a-PR
-How revert a pull request made with the wrong GitHub account, you can follow these steps:
+How to revert a pull request made with the wrong GitHub account, you can follow these steps:
 ## Option 1: Close the Pull Request

     1. Close the Pull Request: